 How to Install a Single-Flue Chimney Cap

-Single-flue caps are fairly easy to mount because they’re designed to be fastened directly onto the chimney liner.
+Single-flue caps are relatively easy to mount because they’re designed to be fastened directly onto the chimney liner.

 - To securely install your single-flue cap, position it on top of the flue.

-- Screw the cap into place by hand using the included bolts.
+- Screw the cap into place by hand turning the included bolts.
 Once the cap is secure, make an extra quarter-inch turn on each bolt to lock it down.